 When and how do first-year students receive a room assignment?

-New students are assigned to their rooms during the months of July and August, after New Student Orientation I. When the Department of Residence Life and Housing receives your forms, you will be put in a “holding room” (DeChantal 94).
+New students are assigned to their rooms during the months of July and August, after New Student Orientation I. When the Office of Residence Life and Housing receives your forms, you will be put in a “holding room” (DeChantal 94).
 Your room assignment may change multiple times, and RLH will notify you when your permanent assignment has been posted.
 Be sure to check your Immaculata e-mail account for your permanent housing assignment.

 New students are assigned rooms based on both their preference sheet and on availability.
 If a student’s first choice residence hall is full, they will be assigned to an open space in a different hall.